inkpun/custom-speed-for-udemy/README.md

 ## Installation

-1. Download the extension from [AMO](#) or load it as a temporary add-on in Firefox.
+1. Download the extension from [AMO](https://addons.mozilla.org/en-US/firefox/addon/customspeed-for-udemy/).
 2. Open any Udemy course video.
 3. Click the speed menu to use the slider, or use `Alt+Up`/`Down` to adjust speed.